wink-travel/wink-sdk-python/wink-sdk-extranet-booking/docs/QuoteSupplier.md

 # QuoteSupplier

-The quote used to create totalCapturePrice.
+FX quote for this transfer.

 ## Properties